AtharvRedij/easyshop/README.md

     1.  admin can view all orders
     2.  admin can add items to stock
     3.  admin can add new products
-2. Sign in for customers (users) so they can save cart items and view past orders.
+2. Search product by name
-3. Search product by name
+3. Search & group products by category

-4. Search & group products by category
+## Known issues

-5. Persist state between tabs and page refresh
+1. If items are added to cart too fast i.e. double click, item gets added twice in redux store but only once in firestore.